 Developments comprising tall buildings have been rapidly increasing in number worldwide in the last 20 years.
-The structural engineering of tall buildings requires extensive expertise in occupancy comfort, wind engineering, and sway performance to avoid the unnecessary use of dampers, excessive shear and core walls, and ultimately, over consumption of materials.
-Ben Coxon, Aurecon’s China and Hong Kong Country Manager speaks to Aurecon’s experts in the structural engineering of tall buildings, in particular about buildability and the opportunities associated with time and cost optimisation without compromising on design and functionality.
+The structural engineering of tall buildings requires extensive expertise in occupancy, comfort, wind engineering, and sway performance, to avoid the unnecessary use of dampers, excessive shear and core walls; and, ultimately, over-consumption of materials.
+Ben Coxon, Aurecon’s Client Director, Health, and previously China and Hong Kong Country Manager, speaks to Aurecon’s experts in the structural engineering of tall buildings, in particular about buildability and the opportunities associated with time and cost optimisation without compromising on design and functionality.

 Ben Coxon: What are the trends in tall building design?

 Angus Leitch: The main trend in tall building design is the reversal of the way in which architects are increasingly becoming able to implement design for function from inside out.
-Clients now recognise the increase in value of this design approach that in the past has been difficult to quantify.
-For example, in a commercial building the value of staff morale, retention and flow on benefits for their business now necessitate a structural response that is not only efficient, but able to respond to this demand.
+Clients now recognise the increase in value of this design approach that, in the past, has been difficult to quantify.
+For example, in a commercial building the value of staff morale, retention and flow on benefits for their business now necessitate a structural response that is not only efficient, but is also able to respond to this demand.

 Tony Lavorato: As buildings become taller and more complex with inclusions such as communal sky gardens and multi-function atrium spaces, there is also a drive for sustainable design .The trends in tall building design is now towards the integration of an optimal building form with the structure to produce an efficient design.

 Ben Coxon: When it comes to reviewing cost and time implications of constructing tall buildings, what are some of the key factors that must be taken into account?